Ares-Developers/Ares-docs/bugfixes/type2/cloakablespawners.rst

-.. index:: Cloak; Spawner units can be cloakable.
+.. index:: Cloak; Spawner units can be cloakable

 ==================
 Cloakable Spawners